14 Best National Parks in California

 Channel Islands National Park is a chain of five islands off the Southern California coast, providing a remote getaway from the hustle and bustle of the mainland.
 The islands are only accessible via boat or seaplane, with ferries from Oxnard and Ventura transporting tourists to the islands on a regular basis.

 Santa Cruz Island is the largest of the five islands and is one of the most popular to visit.
-Upon landing on the shore, common activities including hiking, kayaking, and camping at the Scorpion Ranch Campground.
+Upon landing on the shore, common activities include hiking, kayaking, and camping at the Scorpion Ranch Campground.
 Other popular things to do on all five islands include hiking, picnicking, and exploring the rugged shore in a sea kayak.

 Dolphins, enroute to Santa Cruz Island